grafana/grafana-zabbix/README.md

     ```

 ### Grafana 2.0.x
-Download source code and put `zabbix` directory into `<your grafana-2 installation>/public/app/plugins/datasource/`.
+Download source code from master branch and put `zabbix` directory into `<your grafana-2 installation>/public/app/plugins/datasource/`.
   * Edit plugin.json (located in `zabbix` directory) and set your `username` and `password`

     ```